Skip to main content

 Technical Analysis

 CVE-2026-0498 is a critical security vulnerability identified in SAP S/4HANA Private Cloud and On-Premise editions, specifically affecting versions S4CORE 102 through 109.
 The vulnerability stems from improper control over code generation (CWE-94) within a function module exposed via Remote Function Call (RFC).
 An attacker possessing administrative privileges can exploit this flaw to inject arbitrary ABAP code or operating system commands directly into the SAP system.
-This injection bypasses essential authorization checks, effectively creating a backdoor that allows the attacker to execute unauthorized code with high privileges.
-The vulnerability compromises the confidentiality, integrity, and availability of the affected SAP systems, potentially leading to full system takeover.
-The CVSS v3.1 base score of 9.1 reflects the vulnerability’s critical nature, with network attack vector (AV:N), low attack complexity (AC:L), and high privileges required (PR:H), but no user interaction needed (UI:N).
-The scope is changed (S:C), indicating that exploitation can affect resources beyond the vulnerable component.
-Although no known exploits are currently reported in the wild, the vulnerability’s characteristics make it a significant threat, especially in environments where SAP S/4HANA is used for critical business processes.
-The flaw’s exploitation could enable attackers to manipulate business data, disrupt operations, or establish persistent access.
-Given SAP’s widespread use in European enterprises, especially in manufacturing, finance, and public sectors, this vulnerability demands urgent attention.
-The lack of available patches at the time of disclosure necessitates interim mitigations focusing on privilege management and monitoring of RFC interfaces.
+This injection bypasses essential authorization checks, effectively creating a backdoor that can lead to full system compromise.
+The flaw undermines the confidentiality, integrity, and availability of the affected SAP environment by allowing unauthorized code execution and potential control over critical business processes and data.
+The CVSS v3.1 base score is 9.1, reflecting the vulnerability's critical nature with network attack vector, low attack complexity, high privileges required, no user interaction, and scope change.
+Although no known exploits have been reported in the wild yet, the vulnerability's characteristics make it a significant risk for organizations relying on SAP S/4HANA.
+The vulnerability affects a broad range of SAP S/4HANA core versions, indicating a wide attack surface.
+The lack of currently available patches necessitates immediate attention to privilege management and monitoring to mitigate potential exploitation.

 Potential Impact